-An interactive or media element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/powersellingv2/?p=241
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/powersellingv2/?p=241

 You probably have more samples of your work than you think.
 And each sample is an excellent way to show and tell your FAB.
 Here are some ideas about what to put in your portfolio: